Pallurikio: Gameplay

+Pallurikio is a 2D action platform game where the character you play as is called Pallurikio, a red bouncing ball that is controlled by the player.
 Pallurikio can only jump or roll, and these movements are directed using a cursor (moved with the Wii remote or the analog stick of the PS system) and calibrated holding a button to give power to the jump.

-Synopsis
+The game has a total of fifty main stages, each being divided into five worlds with ten levels each, with each world based around a unique theme, usually with its own set of collectible items and unique environmental hazards across each level.
+After beating the main fifty stages, five more stages are playable.

 Plot

-Rusty, playing with his friends a mysterious board game, is brought into a parallel dimension and becomes a bouncing ball named Pallurikio.
-He will try to escape and return to his world after clearing all the stages of the game.
+A boy named Rusty is playing a mysterious board game with his friends, until suddenly Rusty is brought into a parallel dimension and becomes a bouncing ball named Pallurikio.
+He tries to escape and return to his world after clearing all the stages of the game.

-Stages

-The game includes 50 stages, and each of them has unique features regarding:
+Reception